 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is pain, pressure, or tightness that is usually felt in your chest.
 It is caused by decreased blood flow and oxygen to your heart.
-If left untreated, angina may get worse, increase your risk of a heart attack, or become life-threatening.
+Angina is usually caused by atherosclerosis (hardening of the arteries).
+Chest pain may come on when you are stressed or do physical activities, such as walking or exercising.
+If left untreated, angina may get worse, increase your risk for a heart attack, or become life-threatening.

 Common symptoms include the following: